ezsystems/BehatBundle/doc/running_tests.md

 If you want to run browser tests you need to have Selenium Server runnning.
 One way of doing this is running our Docker stack, which has built-in support for it: see [eZ Platform Docker blueprints](https://github.com/ezsystems/ezplatform/blob/2.5/doc/docker/README.md#behat-and-selenium-use) documentation for more information.

-Other way is to use the Selenium Server Docker container and setting it up manually.
+Another way is to use the Selenium Server Docker container and setting it up manually.
 Look at [ezplatform's .env file](https://github.com/ezsystems/ezplatform/blob/2.5/.env#L17) for the currently used version.

 It can be set up using:
 `docker run -p 4444:4444 -p 5900:5900 --shm-size=1gb -d --name=containerName selenium/standalone-chrome-debug:3.141.59`